Building a Compartmental PK Model

 2.9 Putting It All Together

 Below is a concise example model that incorporates the steps above.
-All PD components from the original warfarin model have been removed, leaving only the two-compartment PK system (with a depot for absorption), IIV on \(CL\), \(V_c\), and \(t_{abs}\), allometric scaling factors (FSZCL, FSZV), and a combined proportional and additive residual variability for concentrations:
+All PD components from the original warfarin model have been removed, leaving only the one-compartment PK system (with a depot for absorption), IIV on \(CL\), \(V_c\), and \(t_{abs}\), allometric scaling factors (FSZCL, FSZV), and a combined proportional and additive residual variability for concentrations:

 warfarin_pk_model = @model begin